If Your Drive-Thru Could Talk!

 How do I know if I need a preview board?

-If customers reach the speaker still asking "what are the specials?" or ordering the same default item every visit, a preview board is doing the work your main menu cannot, which is helping the customer decide before they pull up.
-It also gives your kitchen a head start on the order and keeps the line moving.
+A preview board pays off fastest in drive-thrus with three things: line backups at peak hours, specials or limited-time offers that customers do not notice, and average tickets lower than they should be.
+If customers reach the speaker still asking what the specials are, or ordering the same default item every visit, a preview board is doing the job your main menu cannot, which is helping people decide before they pull up.
+It also keeps the lane moving and gives the kitchen a head start.

 Presell Board with a wing graphic